Jatavis Brown: 2018

-Brown entered the 2018 season as a starting outside linebacker alongside Kyle Emanuel and Denzel Perryman.
+Brown entered the 2018 season as a starting outside linebacker alongside Emanuel and Perryman.
 He played in 15 games with 10 starts, finishing second on the team with 97 combined tackles, along with one sack, five passes defended, and a forced fumble.
 He suffered an ankle injury in Week 17, missed the Chargers wild-card win over the Baltimore Ravens, and was placed on injured reserve on January 7, 2019.

 Philadelphia Eagles

 On March 27, 2020, Brown signed a one-year contract with the Philadelphia Eagles.
 On August 9, 2020, Brown announced his retirement from the NFL.